lekhuong07/resapp/privacy_policy.md

 * To provide the Service on our behalf;
 * To perform Service-related services; or
 * To assist us in analyzing how our Service is used.
+* User won't be able to delete themselves from the app but it's possible if you send email to the support account.

 We want to inform users of this Service that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.